 Jewish meditation is a millennia-old series of practices based on breath, body, movement, prayer and text to help us become more powerfully aware of ourselves and our relationship with G!d.

 A sangha is a group of people devoted to doing spiritual practice in community.
-The Mishkan Meditation Minyan will gather on Wednesday evenings to sit in silent meditation together and to process what’s coming up in our practice — challenges, new insights & questions.
+The Mishkan Meditation Circle will gather on Wednesday evenings to sit in silent meditation together and to process what’s coming up in our practice — challenges, new insights & questions.
 You don’t have to commit to being there every single week, but regular attendance will be the most beneficial for your own practice and for others.
 The group is free, and drop-ins are welcome.

 Every Wednesday, 7:00-8:00 pm